AntonioDA2004/AntonioDA2004/README.md

 - 👋 Hi, I’m @AntonioDA2004
-- 👀 I’m interested in Artificial Intelligence and Big Data
+- 👀 I’m interested in Web Development, Data Structures and Algorithms
 - 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on Telecommunications Engineering
-- 📫 How to reach me: Discord, Linkedin
+- 📫 How to reach me: Discord, LinkedIn

 <!---
 AntonioDA2004/AntonioDA2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.